 Questionnaire: Each party has the opportunity to put forward a questionnaire, requesting further information, clarification or documents arising from the other parties' financial disclosure.
+This should be done 14 days before the First Appointment.

 Respondent: The person or people receiving the court application.